United States Department of State

 - Be able to obtain a Top Secret Security Clearance.

 - Be able to obtain an appropriate medical clearance for Foreign Service work.

-- Be about to obtain a Suitability Clearance, based on a review of the candidate's record for conduct in accordance with suitability standards defined in Chapter 3 of the Foreign Affairs Manual.
+- Be able to obtain a Suitability Clearance, based on a review of the candidate's record of conduct in accordance with suitability standards defined in Chapter 3 of the Foreign Affairs Manual.
 For more details see careers.state.gov/specialist/selection-process or http://www.state.gov/m/a/dir/regs/fam

 DESCRIPTION OF DUTIES